We have changed our name to:

 Your Privacy and the Internet

-The Government of Canada and Canada Business Ontario are committed to providing websites that respect the privacy of visitors.
-This privacy notice summarizes the privacy practices for Canada Business Ontario's online activities.
+The Government of Canada and Small Business Services are committed to providing websites that respect the privacy of visitors.
+This privacy notice summarizes the privacy practices for Small Business Services' online activities.

 The nature of the Internet is such that Web servers automatically collect certain information about a visit to a website, including the visitor’s Internet Protocol (IP) address.
 IP addresses are unique numbers assigned by Internet Service Providers (ISP) to all devices used to access the Internet.
 Web servers automatically log the IP addresses of visitors to their sites.
 The IP address, on its own, does not identify an individual.
 However, in certain circumstances, such as with the co-operation of an ISP for example, it could be used to identify an individual using the site.
 For this reason, the Government of Canada considers the IP address to be personal information, particularly when combined with other data automatically collected when a visitor requests a Web page such as the page or pages visited, date and time of the visit.